NewAlexandria/leadership_readme/ticketing-best-practices.md

 ## Types

 The following concept of stories, tasks, and bugs helps to define common work in software projects.
 A team should always talk about limitations or issues that this scheme represents to their type of work.

 Different types are common with Customer Support, IT, HR, Design / Creative, Platform / infrastructure, Data Science, Sales / BD, Reporting, Data Science, Facilities, and others.
 Regardless, it is important to be on the watch for the emergence of new Types within a team, or the company at-large.
 The same goes for the infrequency of a card Type.
 These changes can represent the evolution of a business, an industry, or Work.

 ### Stories
 Stories are anything that is a user-facing change or feature.
 This includes config changes that affects the UX.

 ### Tasks
 Tasks are any change that is not user-facing.
 We leave-out changes to performance, and many other semantic arguments.  e.g. a new widget display format may be a Story if it will directly change the format for a user — but a task if it will be part of a library that impacts a user in a subsequent ticket.

 ### Bugs
 Bugs make a change to anything that is not as originally specified.
 This does not include changes that were not specified ideally or correctly during planning.
 The purpose of a bug ticket it to notate that there was a regression or incorrect release - but it is not meant to be a penalty to individuals, as often the team collectively owns a relationship to quality.

 ### Priority

 Priorities that emerge naturally are often best for a team.
 When changing the kinds of priorities, be sure not to impact other teams using the same SaaS within the company.

 Often some form of 'this needs to be worked until solved, world-on-fire' priority will exist.
 "Fuego", etc.  Be sure to allow the rarely, since the psychological pressure of them will still with teams long-after.
-Similarly, a 'sub-fuego' priority is often important to differentiate from other recently-prioritized work from Grooming sessions.
+Similarly, a 'sub-fuego' priority is often important to differentiate from other recently-prioritized work from Refining sessions.

 One pattern is to make the lowest priority the default.
 This forces ticket creators to consider the actual importance level of their request, and as needed to work with team leads.

 Remember that the prioritization level of the backlog is often irrelevant once a ticket has been elected for the sprint, or approved to be 'accelerated' up the agile kanban backlog.
 Regardless, the 'fuego' and 'sub-fuego' steam of work should always lead to consideration of whether this is an 'andon cord' situation that trumps prior planification.